akamai/terraform-provider-akamai/docs/index.md

 ## Environment Variables

-You can also specify credential values using environment variables.
+You can specify credential values using environment variables.
 Environment variables take precedence over the contents of the `.edgerc` file.

 Create environment variables in the format:

 `AKAMAI{_SECTION_NAME}_*`

-For example, if you specify `property_section = "papi"` you would set the following ENV variables:
+For example, if you specify `config_section = "papi"` you would set the following ENV variables:

 * `AKAMAI_PAPI_HOST`
 * `AKAMAI_PAPI_ACCESS_TOKEN`